If you travel through the country, you will see a lot

 popular.
 Some homes, like the one pictured below, decorate with beautiful potted

-and plants.
+flowers and plants.
 Homeowners choose Malaysian

 flowers including orchids and the Malaysian

-National Flower, the red-colored Hibiscus.
+National Flower, the red-coured Hibiscus.